BitcoinAndLightningLayerSpecs/lsp/LSPS6/README.md

 ## DNS Public Key Verification

 [BIP353][] provides a way to discover payment instructions over DNS.
-Analogous to this the LSP SHOULD create a DNS TXT record in the form of `lsps.acme.com.
+Analogous to this the LSP SHOULD create a DNS TXT records in the form of `lsps.acme.com.
 3600 IN TXT "public_key:0326e6...2833a3"` for public key verification.
+If the LSP has multiple lightning network nodes, then the LSP SHOULD create multiple corresponding TXT records.
+If the LSP has multiple domains which is wishes to reference to, then the LSP SHOULD create multiple corresponding TXT records for each domain.
+In the given example `0326e6...2833a3` should be replaced with the lightning network nodes' public key of the LSP (in zbase32 format).
+The LSP must replace `acme.com` in `lsps.acme.com.` with their own domain.
+Any TXT record not starting with `public_key:` can be ignored by the client.

+The response from [lsps6.get_info](#lsps6get_info) may contain URLs and/or an email address in it's response.
+When the LSP indicates support for DNS Public Key Verification via the flag is_dns_verification_available then the client MUST confirm authenticity by verify the public key(s) from the domain's DNS record(s) with the public key that sends the [BOLT8][] messages.
+The client MUST verify all distinct domains.

 [BIP353]: https://github.com/bitcoin/bips/blob/master/bip-0353.mediawiki